cthanthry/ecopoly-biotech/README.md

-## Ecopoly Biotech LLP - The Future of Sustainable Biochemicals
+## Ecopoly Biotech LLP - The Future of Sustainable Biomaterials